All articles

 • Custom integrations.
 Any bespoke integrations that call the API will need to handle the additional encryption layer and therefore will break if not adapted prior to the migration of the existing content.
 Updated SDKs are planned but not yet scheduled for release.

-1. Navigate to Administration > Metadata key.
+1. Navigate to Administration > Resource types > Metadata key.

 2. In the Shared metadata keys section, click on Generate key.